Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Limitations and Future Work

 \subsection{Threats to Validity}

-Our initial evaluation relied on a synthetic dataset, which, while providing a clear ground truth for trend detection, could not guarantee real-world generalizability.
-We mitigated this threat by validating the freshness-ranking component on the public CERT logon dataset and confirming its robustness in a noisy, high-volume environment.
-However, trend detection evaluation remains limited to synthetic data.
+Our \emph{trend-detection} evaluation still relies on synthetic data for ground truth; trend detection on real data remains open.
+Our \emph{freshness} evaluation now spans synthetic, CERT, and NVD~CVE corpora, including the freshest-$\neq$-most-similar test the synthetic data could not provide (Table~\ref{tab:cvespread}).
+The residual threats are that the recency prior is parameter-sensitive, that the optimal $\alpha$ and $h$ depend on corpus density and timespan (Table~\ref{tab:realfresh}), and that the method is only partially effective on diverse data (0.60, not 1.00); a learned-to-rank temporal model is the natural next step beyond a fixed half-life prior.

 System performance also depends on a few key parameters.
-Although the defaults ($\alpha=0.7$, $h=14$ days) proved effective across both datasets, we acknowledge that a perfect accuracy score can suggest an overly simplistic evaluation.
-We mitigated this threat by conducting a comprehensive sensitivity analysis of the $\alpha$ parameter for both synthetic and real-world datasets (see Tables~\ref{tab:sensitivity} and ~\ref{tab:sensitivity_real}).
-This analysis confirms the robustness of the model across a range of values and clearly defines its failure modes when the temporal component is insufficiently weighted, validating its performance in both controlled and noisy environments.
-Optimal values may vary across different domains.
+Although the defaults ($\alpha=0.7$, $h=14$ days) proved effective, we acknowledge that a perfect score on the controlled freshness task reflects the construction of that task as much as the method.
+We characterize the $\alpha$ parameter's operating range on synthetic data (Table~\ref{tab:sensitivity}); the result is sensitive to the embedding build, so we pin library versions in the supplementary repository.
+Optimal values may vary across domains.